purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/variance.md

 - $\mu$ is the mean (average) of the dataset.

 ## Interpreting Variance
-The units of variance are squared, e.g., if you are measuring weights, then a variance might have units like kg^2.
+The units of variance are squared, e.g., if you are measuring weights, then a variance might have units like $kg^2$.
 This makes direct interpretation challenging, which is why the standard deviation is often preferred.
 ## Standard Deviation
 The standard deviation is the square root of the variance.
 It allows for interpretations in the same units as the original data:

 Standard Deviation = $\sqrt{\text{Variance}} \$

-For instance, if our variance for weights was calculated to be 28.4 kg^2, the standard deviation is $\sqrt{28.4 \text{ kg}^2}$, which equals 5.3 kg.
+For instance, if our variance for weights was calculated to be 28.4 $kg^2$, the standard deviation is $\sqrt{28.4 \text{ kg}^2}$, which equals 5.3 kg.
-Since the units are the same as out data, we can plot it onto our graph, here is our graph:
+Since the units are the same as our data, we can plot it onto our graph, here is our graph:

 <img src="standard_deviation.png" width="450" height="300" alt="standard_deviation">